|Address:||Institut für Theoretische Physik|

-I'm currently a master student in the condensed matter group of Prof. Valentí at the University of Frankfurt's Institute for Theoretical Physics.
-My primary interest are computational methods in condensed matter theory and statistical mechanics, especially Monte Carlo methods.
+I was a master student in the condensed matter group of Prof. Valentí at the University of Frankfurt's Institute for Theoretical Physics, where I mostly worked with computational methods in condensed matter theory and statistical mechanics, especially Monte Carlo methods.

 Pattern formation in the dipolar Ising model on a two-dimensional honeycomb latticeAbstract: We present Monte Carlo simulation results for a two-dimensional Ising model with ferromagnetic nearest-neighbor couplings and a competing long-range dipolar interaction on a honeycomb lattice.
 Both structural and thermodynamic properties are very similar to the case of a square lattice, with the exception that structures reflect the sixfold rotational symmetry of the underlying honeycomb lattice.
 To deal with the long-range nature of the dipolar interaction we also present a simple method of evaluating effective interaction coefficients, which can be regarded as a more straightforward alternative to the prevalent Ewald summation techniques.published in: Phys.
 Rev. B 86, 024431 (2012)